• Menu

 Guided Tour

-The guided Historical Tour lasts 90 minutes and includes a video about the history of the Navigators and Glen Palmer, a visit to the Carriage House and a tour of the castle’s first and second floors.
-Guides share stories of the Palmer family and the Glen Eyrie Estate, insight into the castle’s unique architecture, information about the surrounding landscape, and history of Colorado Springs.
+The castle offers a guided historical tour that lasts 90 minutes and includes a video about the history of the Navigators and Glen Palmer, a visit to the Carriage House, and a tour of the castle’s first and second floors.
+Guides share stories of the Palmer family and the estate, insight into the castle’s unique architecture, information about the landscape, and the history of Colorado Springs.

 Glen Eyrie Castle in Colorado Springs